-- Evidence of a student's performance will be reflected by grades assigned in accordance with the district adopted grading policy. - Students who score below level 3 in English Language Arts and mathematics on statewide assessments are considered for remediation. - Appropriate alternative placement for a student who has been retained 2 or more years. - A copy of the Student Progression Plan can be obtained at http://www.okee.kl2.fl.us/.
+- Evidence of a student's performance will be reflected by grades assigned in accordance with the district adopted grading policy. - Students who score below proficiency in English Language Arts and mathematics on statewide assessments are considered for remediation. - Appropriate alternative placement for a student who has been retained 2 or more years. - For more information view the Student Progression Plan.